-After years of experimentation, a key question comes to the fore in 2026:
+After years of experimentation, a key question comes to the forefront in 2026:

-Where does AI generate the greatest business value—measurable, scalable, and sustainable?
+Where does AI generate the greatest business value—in a way that is measurable, scalable, and sustainable?

-Companies have understood that AI is not relevant because of the technology itself, but because of its contribution to efficiency, planning reliability, risk reduction, and increased sales.
+Companies have realized that AI is relevant not because of the technology itself, but because of its contribution to efficiency, planning reliability, risk reduction, and revenue growth.

 The focus is shifting from “What can AI do?” to “What concrete benefits does AI offer?”

-According to PwC, over 70% of executives now evaluate AI primarily based on its financial impact, rather than its innovation potential.* The decisive factor is therefore not whether AI is used, but where.
+According to PwC, over 70% of executives now evaluate AI primarily based on its financial impact, rather than its potential for innovation.* The key question, therefore, is not whether AI is used, but where.

-The four areas where AI is proven to deliver the greatest ROI in 2026
+The four areas where AI has been shown to deliver the highest ROI by 2026

-This is where most of the "quick" effects occur.
+This is where most of the “quick” results come from.

 AI reduces manual steps, automates routine decisions, and speeds up processes—especially in areas such as: